Kauno Kleemola

 Kauno Antero Kleemola (5 July 1906, in Kälviä – 12 March 1965, in Kannus) was a Finnish politician from the Agrarian League.

 Kleemola was a farmer from Central Ostrobothnia and as politician an advocate of Central Ostrobothnia in Helsinki.
-He was speaker of the parliament 1962-1965 and minister in several cabinets of Kekkonen, and hold the title of Deputy Prime Minister in 1961.
-Kekkonen designated him as the prime minister in December 1958; Kleemola, however, failed to form cabinet.
+He was speaker of the parliament 1962–1965 and minister in several cabinets of Kekkonen, and hold the title of Deputy Prime Minister in 1961.
+Kekkonen designated him as the prime minister in December 1958; Kleemola, however, failed to form a cabinet.